 - Financial Aid: Financial aid is available, plus we strongly encourage

 congregations to help support their lay leaders.
 It is our goal to turn no one

-away because financial need.
+away because of financial need.

 All courses are taught by pastors and/or lay professionals particularly skilled in that area of instruction or ministry. diakonia courses combine theological knowledge with practical skills.
-All students are encouraged to work at their own level of theological knowledge, academic training and experience in ministry.
+All students are encouraged to work at their own level of theological knowledge, academic training, and experience in ministry.

 COURSES OFFERED in SERIES A:

 2. Church History: The First 400 Years.